swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

     If using macOS, you might want to ignore `.DS_Store` files as well to avoid pushing Apple's metadata files to your repository.

-Check the differences with Git to validate the changes.
+Check the differences with Git to validate the changes:

 ```sh title="Execute the following command(s) in a terminal"
 # Show the differences with Git